fuadps/FOS/README.md

 # Food-Ordering-System
-Food Ordering System is a web application that written in PHP that manages the restaurant menu order between waiter and chef.
+Food Ordering System is a web application that manages the restaurant menu order between waiter and chef.

 ## Language
 - HTML